 Do you want to be made whole?
-It sounds like a silly question, but it is profoundly important in reality.
+It is profoundly important in reality.

 Let me illustrate what I mean by this.
 The doctor says we can eat less, exercise, and live longer.
 We ask, is there another way?

 The psychologist says our stress will decrease if we take regular breaks.
-We ignore his advice and skip lunch as well.
+We ignored his advice and skipped lunch as well.

 In 2016, I faced a crisis in my physical health.
 I was anything but whole.
 My body was not functioning well, and I was battling depression because of constant, unrelenting pain.
 I felt that God had abandoned me.